 • Asset Requests – If this order is part of a customer asset request, link to that request.
 Linked request records will show the details of the order under their Purchase Order tab in the Asset Requests workspace.

-•Task – Add and manage any tasks that are part of this purchase order.
+•Task – Add and manage any tasks that are part of this order.
 When adding a task to an order, you assign it to a team.
 The task status is set to Logged, and an email is sent to the team owner.
 As the task progresses, you can update the status from this tab.
 Asset Administrators can also manage outstanding tasks in the Tasks workspace.

 •Associated Contracts – If this order contains line items from the Product Catalog, there may be vendor contracts associated with that item.
 To view an associated contract, select one and click Go to.

 •Audit History – Automatically tracks any changes made to key attributes of this order.

 6.If you think you'll want to add more line items later, click Save.

 If you're finished adding all line items to this order, click Submit.
 After submission, the status will change to Approved and you can no longer add line items.
 Line items added here will also display in the Purchase Line Item workspace.

 After submitting the order (and refreshing the display):

 •If you added a purchase order number, template asset records for the ordered items are created with a status of On Order.
 (The number of template records created is determined by the quantity entered above.)
 These display under the Assets tab of the purchase order, as well as in the Hardware Assets workspace under the asset type and subtype selected above.